top of page

 4. Explain the relevance of your findings.
 Explain how important your findings are without exaggeration.
 This means taking into account any limitations.
 Also, talk about the larger issues associated with your findings.

-Writing your master’s thesis represents a milestone in your career as a scholar and a professional.
+Writing your master’s thesis or PhD dissertation represents a milestone in your career as a scholar and a professional.
 It is definitely a challenge.
-To own this challenge, you should as quickly as possible, establish a roadmap and system in place to help you on your journey to complete your master’s thesis.
+To own this challenge, you should as quickly as possible, establish a roadmap and system in place to help you on your journey to complete this major postgraduate project.

 Also, remember that writing your thesis is an opportunity to learn and grow in many ways.
 This growth does not simply include your competence as a scientist, but also how you deal or collaborate with others, such as making decisions on choosing your advisor.